skydoves/ColorPickerView/README.md

 ```

 ### Palette from Gallery
-Here is how to get a bitmap drawable from the gallery image and set it to the palette.<br><br>
+Here is an example of how to get a bitmap drawable from the gallery image and set it to the palette.<br><br>

 <img src="https://user-images.githubusercontent.com/24237865/52941911-313dc000-33ad-11e9-8264-6d78f4ad613a.jpg" align="left" width="35%">

-Declare below permission on your `AndroidManifest.xml` file.
+Declare the permission below on your `AndroidManifest.xml` file:

 ```gradle
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>
 ```

-The below codes will start the Gallery and we can choose the desired image.
+The codes below will start the Gallery and you can choose any desired images:

 ```java
 Intent photoPickerIntent = new Intent(Intent.ACTION_PICK);
 photoPickerIntent.setType("image/*");
 startActivityForResult(photoPickerIntent, REQUEST_CODE_GALLERY);
 ```

-In the `onActivityResult`, we can get a bitmap drawable from the gallery and set it as the palette.
-And We can change the palette image of the `ColorPickerView` using the `setPaletteDrawable` method.
+In the `onActivityResult`, you can get a bitmap drawable from the gallery and set it as the palette.
+You can also change the palette image of the `ColorPickerView` using the `setPaletteDrawable` method.

 ```java
 try {
   final Uri imageUri = data.getData();